 Financial discovery could be as simple as exchanging recent tax returns and pay stubs.
 In other cases, especially if there are hints the other spouse is concealing assets, financial discovery could be rather complex.

 Emotional discovery usually involves child custody and visitation.
 To help determine the best interests of the children, most Cook County judges order social services investigations in contested cases.
 These investigations, although not dispositive, carry great weight with most judges.

 Most marriage dissolution matters settle out of court.
 These resolutions save time and money.
 Additionally, out-of-court settlements give parties more control over the outcome.

 Frequently, these resolutions happen during mediation.
 A third-party mediator works with both sides to bring about a settlement.
 If both sides negotiate in good faith, mediation is usually successful.
 Essentially, “good faith” means both sides are willing to make some compromises to achieve a resolution.

 Most divorces involve complicated legal issues.
-To schedule your free consultation with a family law attorney in Hoffman Estates, contact the Law Offices of Martin A. Delaney III, Ltd.
+To schedule your free consultation with a family law attorney in Hoffman Estates, contact Andrea Heckman Law.

 I could not ask for a better attorney to represent me during my case which is Andrea Heckman.
 Anytime I had any questions, I got a response in a timely manner.
 Andrea walked me through a very difficult time which was a divorce/child custody case.
 Andrea is very knowledgeable and motivating.
 The staff has been nothing but welcoming and professional.
 If I have to go to court for anything, I will definitely be giving this firm a call again.